Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 QVVS Transform baking accounts for `TransformUsageFlags`.
 However, the meaning of these flags is slightly different with QVVS Transforms.
-It only adds or removes the following four components: `WorldTransform`, `LocalTransform`, `ParentToWorldTransform`, and `Parent`.
+It only adds or removes the following three components: `WorldTransform`, `RootReference`, and `EntityInHierarchy`.

 ### None

-The `TransformBakingSystem` will remove all four of the considered components.
+The `TransformBakingSystem` will remove all three of the considered components.

 ### Renderable

 A `Renderable` entity will always receive a `WorldTransform` component.
-If the entity does not have a parent that has the `Dynamic` flag nor has the `Dynamic` flag itself, then `WorldTransform` will be the only component of the four to exist once the baking system completes.
-Otherwise, it is treated as if it were `Dynamic`.
-This is a good flag for bakers that know the transform will need to be read but may or may not need to move.
+If the entity does not have a parent that has the `Dynamic` flag nor has the `Dynamic` flag itself, then it is treated as if it was assigned the `WorldSpace` flag.
+Otherwise, it is treated as if it was assigned the `Dynamic` flag.

 ### Dynamic

 A `Dynamic` entity will always receive a `WorldTransform` component.
-If it has a parent, it will also receive a `Parent` component.
-However, only if it has a parent but does not have the `CopyParentWorldTransformTag` (which is set up by the previous baking system) will it receive the `LocalTransform` and `ParentToWorldTransform` components.
-Otherwise, those latter two components will be removed.
-If the entity does not have a parent, the `Parent` component will be removed.
+If it has a parent, it will also receive a `RootReference` component.
+If the entity does not have a parent, the `RootReference` component will be removed.
+If it does not have a parent but has a child, then `EntityInHierarchy` will be added.
+Otherwise, `EntityInHierarchy` will be removed.

 ### WorldSpace

-A `WorldSpace` entity will always receive a `WorldTransform` component, and the other three components will always be removed.
+A `WorldSpace` entity will always receive a `WorldTransform` component, and the `RootReference` component will always be removed.
+The entity might receive an `EntityInHierarchy` if it has a child.
 If the entity has the `Static` component, this flag is implied.
+A `WorldSpace` entity is never counted as a child of another entity.

 ### NonUniformScale